 - Lost wages

 - Loss of services

 - Funeral expenses

-A: MedPay is a type of coverage that’s optional in all states.
-MedPay only pays for medical bills and funeral expenses.
-PIP pays for many other expenses and services.
-It’s also mandatory in some no-fault states.
+Medical payments is an optional coverage that takes care of medical bills and funeral expenses.
+Personal injury protection, on the other hand, pays everything MedPay does as well as many other expenses and services.
+It’s also mandatory in some no-fault insurance states.

-A: Yes. it covers both you and anyone in your car.
+Yes, PIP covers the medical expenses and doctor bills for you and anyone in your car.